 DMX — "Party Up (Up in Here)"

 Remember DMX?
-If you don't we bet you remember this 1999 party song.
+Even if you don't, we bet you remember this 1999 party song.

 Chingy — "Right Thurr"